 The Ashmolean Museum’s holdings include the world’s largest collection of paintings by Camille Pissarro, as well as works by other French artists such as Manet, Renior and Degas.

-The Faculty of Music’s Bate Collection is the most comprehensive collection in Britain of European musical instruments, and includes instruments by the most important French makers.
+The Faculty of Music’s Bate Collection of musical instruments is the most comprehensive collection in Britain of European musical instruments, and includes instruments by the most important French makers.

 Academics at Oxford work collaboratively with their French colleagues across a broad range of disciplines.